Introducing FERODO Fuse+ brake pads, where performance meets comfort

-Next, enter “Find the perfect tire.”
+Next, enter “Find the perfect tyre.”

-What this exercise will tell you is that identifying the ideal brake pad or tire for your vehicle is a lot harder than you might have imagined.
+What this exercise will tell you is that identifying the ideal brake pad or tyre for your vehicle is a lot harder than you might have imagined.
 Some online sources offer “decision guide” designed to help vehicle owners identify a series of product features and corresponding set of characteristics that could provide the braking performance you are looking for.

 Mind the Gap

-The truth of the matter is that many product categories – including brakes, tires and other vehicle components – present seemingly unbridgeable gaps that require customers to choose between one set of desirable benefits and another.
+The truth of the matter is that many product categories – including brakes, tyres and other vehicle components – present seemingly unbridgeable gaps that require customers to choose between one set of desirable benefits and another.